Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Constructing embeddings: specifics

-We now use the conditions~(\ref{eqn:alphafreedom}) together with~(\ref{eqn:avoid8m}) to determine a lower bound $m_0$ such that $\calM_{8m}$ is of general type for $m \ge m_0$.
-First, note that holds for all $m, \alpha$ for which~\ref{eqn:inequality} holds.
+We also need to ensure that $\alpha\beta-m-1$ misses a finite set of exceptional values.
+For this, note that holds for all $m, \alpha$ for which~\eqref{eqn:inequality} holds.
 So given our choices of $\alpha$ and $\beta$ from the previous paragraph, we have the inequality

 Now, we impose the additional constraint that